deannagelosi/shelving/README.md

 Step 3: Divide to solve problems

 - If can't decide between remaining options, add a new cell in all remaining directions

+Notes:

+- calcOppScore should give a opportunity a good score if the attraction rule applies (another cell nearby) and not just path values
+- when two cells meet at a turn point, they die before one of them gets the chance to turn
+- dont allow c turns?